Board member seeks more clarity about police probe of LVCVA

 “I would be interested to hear what Metro is looking at beyond what our comprehensive audit uncovered,” said Bill Noonan, a gaming executive who chairs the board’s audit committee.
 “I would hope to hear more clarification of their position.”

-At the request of board chairman Lawrence Weekly, Deputy Chief Shawn Anderson on Wednesday hand-delivered a letter to Weekly, saying, “At this time, there is insufficient facts to support a criminal case against Mr. Ralenkotter.”
+At the request of board chairman Lawrence Weekly, Deputy Chief Shawn Andersen hand-delivered a letter Wednesday to Weekly, saying, “At this time, there is insufficient facts to support a criminal case against Mr. Ralenkotter.”

-Weekly briefed fellow board members about Anderson’s letter in an email.
+Weekly briefed fellow board members about Andersen’s letter in an email.
 He told them police had found “insufficient evidence” to charge Ralenkotter, but left out the letter’s context of “at this time.”

 “As you know, this reaffirms the findings from our auditors and legal counsel, as reported in the April 2018 board meeting, that Mr. Ralenkotter demonstrated no criminal intent or criminal wrongdoing,” Weekly told his colleagues.